maxwolf8852/yolov7_package/README.md

     cv2.waitKey()
 ```

-You can use traced=True option to download and infer traced FP16 version of yolov7 model!
+You can use <b>traced=True</b> option to download and infer traced FP16 version of yolov7 model!

 PYPI link: https://pypi.org/project/yolov7-package/